 SETTING & STYLE: The play takes place in a time out of time on a remote mountaintop, above, around and inside a Golden Cage which is built into a craggy cliff, 500,000 feet in the air.

-The inside of the cage is filled with shelves, nicknacks, costumes, marble collections, wigs, bottles, instruments and books – and in the middle of the cage is an immense desk.
+The inside of the cage is filled with shelves, nicknacks, costumes, marble collections, wigs, bottles, instruments and books – most of which are just painted on the walls.
+In the middle of the cage is an immense desk.

-COSTUMES: Boris is a birdman, with bright red feathers, wings, tail and small but impressive crest.
-Alphea changes costume to fit her mood, pulling on a Wagnerian breastplate, a Marie-Antoinette wig filled with hair curlers, an apron, a sword, etc. Later she has her own wings, tail and crest.
+COSTUMES: Boris is a red Bird-man with wings, tail & crest.
+Alphea changes costume to fit her mood, pulling on a Wagnerian breastplate, a Marie-Antoinette wig filled with hair curlers, an apron, a sword, etc. Later she has her own gold wings, tail and crest.

 Deborah Henson-Conant is a Grammy-nominated composer and performer whose work combines story and music.
 Her works range from one-woman operas and song cycles, to musical theater, suites and concertos.